MostafaMahmoudzz/BalootMaster/Assets/Scripts/GameStage/Bidding/DOUBLES_TRIPLES_QUADRUPLES_FEATURE.md

 - `m_inMultiplierBidding`: Flag indicating multiplier phase is active
 - `m_currentMultiplier`: Current multiplier value (1, 2, 3, or 4)
 - `m_trumpConfirmer`: Player who confirmed trump
+- `m_opposingBidder`: The specific player (next in turn order) who bids against trump confirmer
 - `m_lastMultiplierBidder`: Last player who escalated
-- `m_isOpposingTeamTurn`: Tracks which team's turn it is
+- `m_isOpposingTeamTurn`: Tracks which player's turn it is (opposing bidder vs trump confirmer)

 #### Key Methods

 ##### StartMultiplierBidding()
 - Called after Round 2 when trump is confirmed
 - Sets up the multiplier bidding phase
-- Identifies the opposing team
+- Identifies the **next player in turn order** after trump confirmer (not just any opposing team player)
+- Stores this player as `m_opposingBidder` who will alternate with `m_trumpConfirmer`
 - Sends `MultiplierBiddingStartEvent`

 ##### ProcessMultiplierBid()
 - Handles bid submissions during multiplier phase
 - Validates multiplier escalations
-- Enforces team turn order
-- Switches between teams after each escalation
+- Alternates between the two specific players: `m_opposingBidder` and `m_trumpConfirmer`
+- No other players participate in multiplier bidding
 - Sends `MultiplierBiddingTurnEvent`

 ##### GetOpposingTeamPlayer()
 - Helper method to find any player from opposing team
-- Used to determine the next bidder
+- Note: Not used in multiplier bidding anymore (kept for potential future use)

 ### 3. New Events
 **File**: `Assets/Scripts/GameStage/Bidding/BiddingEvents.cs`